ipfs/ipfs-docs/docs/community/contribute/grammar-formatting-and-style.md

 Cases inside code blocks refer to commands and are not capitalized: `go-ifps` or `js-ifps`.

+### _Using_ IPFS, not _on_ IPFS

+IPFS is a protocol just like SSH, HTTP, or FTP.
+To that end, users do things _with_ IPFS, not _on_ IPFS.

+> The company uses IPFS to share data across office computers.
+>
+> Developers can use IPFS as a more efficient way of transferring files throughout a network.

 ## Formatting

 How the Markdown syntax looks, and code formatting rules to follow.